cef62/css-modules-compiler/Readme.md

 To try the lib clone the repository, install `npm` deps and run

 ```
-./bin/css-module-compiler.js -s app -t build -n final.css
+./bin/css-module-compiler.js -s tmp -t build -n final.css
 ```

-The `app` folder will be copied to `build` and then processed.
+The `tmp` folder will be copied to `build` and then processed.